MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

 >
 > [Enable subscription activation with an existing EA](/windows/deployment/deploy-enterprise-licenses#enable-subscription-activation-with-an-existing-ea) is not applicable to GCC and GCC High/DoD cloud environments for WuFB-DS capabilities.

+The following are prerequisites for Intune's Feature updates for Windows 10 and later:

-The basic functionality of creating and targeting a feature update only requires a license for Intune.
+- The basic functionality of creating and targeting a feature update only requires a license for Intune.
 This includes creating the policy and selecting a feature update to update devices, as well as using the Start Now or specify a start date, as well as reporting.

 Additional cloud-based functionality does require an additional license.
 The cloud-based capabilities requiring the additional license are indicated in the policy creation page and include the following items and potentially new features:

-- gradual rollout (link to the gradual rollout section)
+- gradual rollout

 - optional feature updates

-- Windows 10 (SxS)  (link to the Windows 10 SxS section)
+- Windows 10 (SxS)

 To use a cloud-based capability, in addition to a license for Intune, your organization must have one of the following subscriptions that include a license for Windows Update for Business deployment service: